 How to write a business continuity plan

-Now it’s time to start formulating and building out your business continuity plan.
-To guide you through the process, we’ve broken the process down into six key steps.
+Now it’s time to start formulating and building out your business continuity program.
+To guide you through the business continuity planning process, we’ve broken it down into six key steps.
 We’ve also provided a template below to help get you started.

-The first major task of writing a BCP is identifying the risks or threats in your environment and determining how they might impact your operations.
+The first major task of writing a BCP is conducting a Business Impact Analysis (BIA) to identify critical IT infrastructure and functions and the impact that a disruption—such as a natural disaster, pandemic outbreak, cyberattack, or system failure—could have on those functions.
 For example, some environmental threats may be likely to cause physical damage to your building.
 Other types of threats may have an impact on your staff and their families.

 The risks that are most threatening to your operations should be prioritized.